sbip-sg/mecanywhere/README.md

 OR run `startup.bat` to start all the services on windows.
 Run any startup script in each service folder to start the service individually on windows.

 2. Migrate the contracts onto your chosen blockchain.
+- For development, the simplest way would be to run `truffle migrate` in the `did/contract` and `full_node/contract` folders to deploy those contracts to ganache that is launched with the docker compose group.

 # Manual Start